Settler colonialism: Argentina

 In Argentina, settler colonialism began with Spanish conquest in the 16th century, establishing settlements such as Buenos Aires and displacing indigenous groups such as the Querandí and Tehuelche.
-The Conquest of the Desert led by General Julio Argentino Roca during the 1870s and 1880s annexed Patagonia, resulting in the displacement and mass killing of the indigenous Mapuches to secure land for European settlers who developed it for agriculture.
+Following the Argentine Declaration of Independence, the Conquest of the Desert led by General Julio Argentino Roca during the 1870s and 1880s annexed Patagonia, resulting in the displacement and mass killing of the indigenous Mapuches to secure land for European settlers who developed it for agriculture.
 Between the late 19th century and early 20th century, a wave of over six million European immigrants, primarily Italians and Spaniards, solidified Argentina's composition as a predominantly European-descended society.